ggfalloon/CodeQuiz/README.md

 URL - https://ggfalloon.github.io/CodeQuiz/

 1. Read the instructions and click the "START" button to begin.
 2. Answer multiple choice questions by clicking on the correct answer.
 3. After answering all of the questions, record your initials and score.
-    4. Hit the "PLAY AGAIN" to give it another shot.
+4. Hit the "PLAY AGAIN" button to give it another shot.

 ![Screen Shot 2020-11-07 at 6 04 44 PM](https://user-images.githubusercontent.com/71281652/98453907-e9803e80-2123-11eb-8a39-c7d8f2e4b722.png)